 - Module 4: Best practice exchange – classroom management strategies

-- Module 5: Using new technologies and Internet resources in order to make school a more attractive environment for students on the edge of dropping out;
+- Module 5: Using outdoor activities to make school a more attractive environment for students on the edge of dropping out;

 Detailed information regarding the programme of the course and preparation will be sent to granted participants.